 How to Wash Reusable Grocery Bags

 Some bags have labels with instructions on how to launder and you should follow those directions.
-For those that do not, if the bag is a woven canvas bag, wash in hot water with your usual detergent.
+If your bag doesn't have instructions and is a woven canvas bag, wash it in hot water with your usual detergent.
 The hot water is necessary to kill E. coli and other bacteria.
 These can be line dried or put into the dryer.
 Nylon bags should be laundered the same way but should be air dried.
 High heat can cause the nylon to melt or become distorted and weaken.

 Skip the chlorine bleach which may damage and weaken the bag fibers.
 If you wish to take the extra step of disinfecting the bag, use a pine oil or phenolic disinfectant like Lysol.

-For all types of grocery shopping bags, remove any inserts (many are cardboard) and turn each bag inside out before washing and pay special attention to the nooks and crannies around the seams.
+For all types of grocery shopping bags, remove any inserts (many are cardboard), turn each bag inside out before washing, and pay special attention to the nooks and crannies around the seams.
 Clean any inserts with a disinfecting spray cleaner.